When to keep your child home from school

 Do you think your child has a contagious illness?

-If your child complains of not feeling well but otherwise has no definite symptoms, he/she can likely attend school.
+If your child complains of not feeling well but otherwise has no definite symptoms, they can likely attend school.
 The school nurse or staff member will typically call you if something more develops.
-Be sure to contact your pediatrician if the complaints persist or other more definite sick symptoms develop.
+Be sure to contact your PCP if the complaints persist or other more definite sick symptoms develop.
 The effect on a family with a sick child is enormous – home, work and school lives are all impacted and often at the least convenient times!
 To complicate matters, it can be difficult deciding when to keep a child home and when to send them to school as usual.
 It is helpful to have a plan developed for someone to be available to care for your child in the event they are sent home from school or needs to stay home.
 Be sure to update your emergency phone numbers when there are changes.
 If you have these plans in place, you will not be caught off guard when the dreaded phone call comes.
-Please keep in mind that the school nurse by law cannot diagnose or treat any illnesses or injuries (beyond first aid) and will refer you to your primary care physician
+Please keep in mind that the school nurse by law cannot diagnose or treat any illnesses or injuries (beyond first aid) and will refer you to your PCP.

 Sickness is a part of childhood, whether it’s a fever, sore throat, cough or just not feeling well.
 According to the Centers for Disease Control and Prevention, the typical child has 6 to 12 illnesses a year ranging from mild to severe.
 Illnesses can occur throughout the year, but usually cluster in the winter due to flu season.
 These illnesses can seem to spread throughout classrooms affecting other students, teachers, and family members.
 Families and schools need to balance the child’s school attendance with the risk of spreading the illness to others in the school.
 Sometimes even minor illnesses require the child to stay home just to prevent the further spread of a contagious disease.